gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 - Show the users a confirmation of successful completion page.

 ### Task list
-Use the ==task list page== pattern to help users understand the tasks involved in a completing a service.
+Use the [task list page](../task-list-page/) pattern to help users understand the tasks involved in a completing a service.
 Each tasks on the task list should represent a different section to be completed by the user.

 After completing all the tasks and the user clicks the 'Continue' button, navigate the user to the [check your answers](../check_answers/) page.
-Make sure to validate if the user has completed all the sections, or if a special condition does not allow the users to complete the service and show appropriate ==error summary on the task list page== accordingly.
+Make sure to validate if the user has completed all the sections, or if a special condition does not allow the users to complete the service and show appropriate [error summary on the task list page](../task-list-page/#showing-errors) accordingly.

 Always allow users to go back into a task to change their answer.
 If a user decides to go back to a previous task, make sure information they have already entered is pre-populated.